 To face these challenges, the IHO Strategic Plan for 2021-2026 is structured through three overarching goals, focusing the exercise of its mission during this period.

 Under the three goals, the Organization has identified targets to be reached by 2026.
 The progresses towards these targets are measured by strategic performance indicators (SPI).
-The following tables summarize for each overarching goal the targets and associated SPI.
+The following tables summarize for each overarching goal the associated targets.
 Related object items of the IHO (Convention) are given for reference purpose.
+The SPI are listed in the Annexe.

 Goal 1: Evolving the hydrographic support for safety and efficiency of maritime navigation, undergoing profound transformation